cvs181801/hackable-chat/README.md

 The 2nd part of the OR statement evaluates to true (empty string OR 1=1) effectively bypassing authentication.
 This is an example of why we should always use parameterized queries to avoid SQL injection.
 Node-Postgres supports parameterized queries; use them liberally!

-If you look at the comments in server.js, you'll see I commented out the 'check username and password if...else' logic for an easier deonstration of how SQL injection works, but even with it in place, a bad actor can still do damage to your database and possibly more (such as deleting tables in your database by inserting SQL commands into the initial query).
+If you look at the comments in server.js, you'll see I commented out the 'check username and password if...else' logic for an easier demonstration of how SQL injection works, but even with it in place, a bad actor can still do damage to your database and possibly more (such as modifying tables in your database by inserting SQL commands into the initial query like so):

+' OR 1=1; SELECT crabbypattyrecipe FROM messages WHERE username = 'mrCrabs';  --

+Plankton just hacked Mr. Crabs' recipe!

 I plan to build on this little baby and use it for demonstrating a bunch of different secure coding solutions.
 Stay tuned for updates...

 Enjoy!

-Connect with me on LInked In: https://www.linkedin.com/in/cas-spicer/
+Connect with me on Linked In: https://www.linkedin.com/in/cas-spicer/

 Built by Cas Spicer, Full Stack Web Developer & Problem Solver Extraordinaire